lt-537/cs386-Group10-Project/Deliverable1.md

 - Assessment: Don't care

 **Interview 4**
-- Interviewer: Alyssa Sombrero
+- Interviewer: Latisha Talayumptewa
-- Interviewee: Jennifer Young
+- Interviewee: Hannah Dayzie
-- When: Feburary 1, 2025
+- When: January 30th, 2025
-- Customer Segment: A Native Movie Enthusiast
+- Customer Segment:
-- Representative Quote: "What defines a movie to be Indie is its content and producers."
+- Representative Quotes: Q4: "Yes, it would feel that opinions would give me recommendations on what to watch".
+Q5: "Yes, they tend to be underrated".
-- Assessment: An Important Factor
+- Assessment: Nice to have
 **Interview 5**

 **Interview 6**